vlejd/macko_spmv/media/README.md

 `column_indices` are even more dominant if `values` are low precision (16-bit or less).
 SpMV is a memory bound operation, and this memory overhead directly translates to slower runtime.

+Why?
+Well SpMV needs to perform about 1 operation per 1 byte of accessed memory (ask chatgpt).
+Modern GPUs can perform a lot of operations in the same time in which they can read 1 byte (38-80 for consumer GPUs, all the way to 100 for server GPUs, just divide the FLOPS with memory bandwidth).

 We need to design a format that does not have unnecesery memory overhead, but still respects constrains for efficient GPU execution.

 TODO visual representation of CSR